 You’ll be surprised to know that approximately 70 percent people visit Keystone when winter comes.
-Some of the enthusiastic travelers have even given the place a moniker, “Winter Wonderland.”
+Enthusiastic travelers love the Keystone Winter Activities and call it “Winter Wonderland”.
 Now, let’s read up a bit on the place, and ways to make the most of your time over there.

 The opening and the closing times